Pi4J/pi4j.github.io/content/kotlin/coroutines.md

 ---
 title: Coroutines Support
-description: "Coroutines for Pi4J Kotlin"
+description: "Coroutines for Pi4J
+-Kotlin"
 weight: 48
 ---

 ## pi4jAsync

-Same with the `pi4j` DSL, you can create a pi4j block to execute within a `CoroutineScope` using the `pi4jAsync` DSL , use the `pi4j` function.
+Same with the `pi4j` DSL, you can create a pi4j block to execute within a `CoroutineScope` using the `pi4jAsync` DSL.

 ```kotlin
 pi4jAsync {